Dimitris Kaloskamis

 Dimitris Kaloskamis (Δημήτρης Καλοσκάμης; born 1 March 2005) is a Greek professional footballer who plays as an attacking midfielder for Super League club AEK Athens.

-Career
+Club career

 Kaloskamis first started playing football at an Arsenal soccer school in Chalandri, before trialing with Panathinaikos, Olympiacos and AEK Athens, eventually deciding to sign for the former in 2016.
 He signed his first professional contract in July 2021.

 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

 On 17 June 2025, Kaloskamis signed for AEK Athens on a five-year contract until 2030.
 On 24 September 2025, he scored his first goal for the club in a cup game against Panetolikos.
-His first goal in the league came in a 3–2 comeback win against Kifisia on 5 October 2025.
+His first goal in the league came in a 3–2 comeback win against A.E.
+Kifisia on 5 October 2025.